About our Beaches (Part 1)

 The Front Beach has long been called just that the front beach.
 For a brief period during the 1920’s it was called the surf beach, as beachgoers rarely ventured around the corner where the ocean was more treacherous.
 The first Torquay Surf Club was actually set among the bathing boxes on the front beach, distinguished from the other boxes by a flagpole and a bell tower.
 The latter being put up after the fires as a warning device.
 The bathing boxes dotted almost the whole length of the beach and were nestled in the marram grass and sand.
 The early residents made many memories and holidaymakers on summer holiday, on the beach playing on the wreck of the Joseph Scammell.
 Many families had a bathing box and each box was numbered and records carefully kept by the foreshore committee, who collected revenue from the them.

 In the corner of this smaller bay is Cosy Corner known by early visitors as Sooki beach.
-Where most Torquay kids first dip their toes in the water and has long been a favorite spot for Mums and babies.
+Where most Torquay kids first dip their toes in the water and has long been a favourite spot for Mums and babies.
 The kid’s love the rock pools and when the tide is extra low, you can almost walk over the rocks to where the Scammell went down over 100 years ago.
 The wreck of the ship contributes to the naming of this spot as Point Danger.
 Many of our little surf stars start out their love of surfing on a big wide soft board being pushed on to the gentle waves by their dads on summer days.
 The grommets graduate from the shore break to surfing out on Point Danger.

 President, Chris Barr talks about the Torquay beaches